Kontoor Canada Co. – 2024 Report on Fighting Against Forced Labour and Child Labour in Supply Chains Act

 4.3 Social Compliance Audits

-During 2023, we conducted 686 social compliance audits to ensure adherence to our policies and standards.
-We use our own trained factory compliance auditors as well as independent third-party auditors to ensure compliance with our Terms of Engagement and Global Compliance Principles.
+During 2024, we conducted 732 social compliance audits spread across 23 countries to verify adherence to our policies and standards.
+The team conducting these audits consists of both trained internal factory compliance auditors and independent third-party auditors who ensure compliance with our Terms of Engagement and Global Compliance Principles.

-We evaluate potential contracted factories against our standards and require them to agree to our Terms of Engagement and Global Compliance Principles prior to entering our supply chain.
-This document provides clear guidance on Kontoor's expectations and addresses topics such as forced and child labour.
-It also prohibits contracted factories from engaging subcontractors to produce Kontoor products without the written permission of Kontoor.
+Before entering our supply chain, we evaluate potential contracted factories against our standards and require them to agree to our Terms of Engagement and Global Compliance Principles prior to entering our supply chain.
+This document provides clear guidance on Kontoor's expectations, covering critical topics such as forced and child labour.
+Additionally, it prohibits contracted factories from engaging subcontractors to produce Kontoor products without first obtaining written permission from Kontoor.

-Our on-site audit process includes scheduled and unannounced audits by our trained factory compliance auditors and independent third-party auditors.
-We inspect for evidence of health and safety concerns, wage and social compliance issues, forced labour, child labour, harassment-free workplace policies, and environmental issues.
-Regular audits, assessments, and monitoring mechanisms are in place to ensure compliance with these guidelines.
+Our on-site audit process includes both scheduled and unannounced audits by our trained factory compliance auditors and independent third-party auditors.
+These audits evaluate various potential issues including health and safety concerns, wage and social compliance issues, forced labour, child labour, harassment-free workplace policies, and environmental matters.
+We have established regular audits, assessments, and monitoring mechanisms to ensure ongoing compliance with these guidelines.

 4.4 Risk Assessment and Management

-Kontoor utilizes the results of its social compliance audits not only to ensure adherence to compliance standards, but also for implementing a comprehensive risk-based mapping and tracking system.
-By analyzing the findings and ratings from these audits, we are able to identify and prioritize areas of risk within our supply chain, enabling proactive risk mitigation strategies and targeted interventions where needed.
-The audit results serve as a crucial source of data for mapping out the risk landscape across different facilities and suppliers.
-The results of the social compliance audits are used to determine monitoring frequency, oversight mechanisms, intervention and remediation steps, corrective action plans, and/or facility termination.
+Kontoor uses social compliance audit results to ensure compliance standards are met and to implement a risk-based mapping system.
+By analyzing these audit results, we identify and prioritize supply chain risks, enabling proactive risk mitigation strategies and targeted interventions where needed.
+The audit results provide data used to determine monitoring frequency, oversight mechanisms, intervention and mitigation steps, corrective actions, and facility termination decisions.

 5. Identifying Areas with a Risk of Forced and Child Labour